suhlig/kiosk/README.markdown

 # TODO

 - stream image updates (saves us from reloading the page)
+  - or find another way to keep updating screenshots while switching is paused
-- add pause/resume/backlight controls to HTTP control server as POST
+- add backlight controls to HTTP control server as POST
-  - via [Fetch API](https://attacomsian.com/blog/xhr-post-request) (no page reloads)
-  - is this the right time to use a router?
-Perhaps the built-in mux?
-- keep updating screenshots while switching is paused (requires streaming or updates)
 - try using [staticClick](https://flickity.metafizzy.co/events.html#staticclick) to POST via [Fetch API](https://attacomsian.com/blog/xhr-post-request) instead of form POST (saves a page reload and should prevent flicker)
   - might also make the current page the one shown when loading the controller?
 If not, implement separately.
 - add another service to run the kiosk controller on the touch screen: